 VAT is a common tax in over 160 countries, especially within the European Union.

-Some examples of how VAT is used in different countries includes:
+Some examples of how VAT is used in other countries includes:

 For those looking to work with manufacturers elsewhere, this may impact the cost of the products you plan to import.